Tinkoff/gatling-picatinny/README.md

 val redisPool = new RedisClientPool(redisUrl, 6379)
 ```

-Add the redis commands to your scenario chain:
+Add the Redis commands to your scenario chain:
 ```scala
 .exec(redisPool.SADD("key", "values", "values")) //add the specified members to the set stored at key .exec(redisPool.DEL("key", "keys")) //removes the specified keys